 As per graduate regulations 11.2 and 11.3 in the Graduate Calendar, Graduate students in System and Computer Engineering must obtain a grade of B- or better to earn credit in a course.
 Grades lower than B- are not considered a “passing” grade.

 Students who are placed on academic warning as a results of obtaining a low GPA, as per the above definitions, have until the end of the subsequent term improve their GPA.
-Students who are placed on academic warning are encouraged to review their study plans and practices, discuss their options with their Program Advisor or Thesis Supervisor(s), and follow their guidance.
+Students who are placed on academic warning are encouraged to review their study plans and practices, discuss their options with their Thesis Supervisor(s) (if a MASc or PhD student) or the Graduate Advising team (if a MEng student) and follow their guidance.
 Due to the nature of Academic Warning, students are only provided one term to improve their grades.
 Additional opportunities to improve performance will not be provided beyond the first term after academic warning.
 Consequently, students who are not able to raise their GPA sufficiently will be withdrawn from the program.
 If a student is able to raise their GPA beyond 7.0 they will be taken off of academic warning.

 Grade Appeal Process